Tonwhan/Tonwhan/README.md

 ---

 ### What I’m Learning
-- 🌐  HTML / CSS / JavaScript / React
+- 🌐  HTML / CSS / JavaScript / React / ReactNative and more!
 - 🐙 Git & GitHub
 - ⚙️ UI/UX
 ---